Lonely Planet review

 The collection of anatomical specimens of pioneering surgeon John Hunter (1728–93) inspired this fascinating, slightly morbid, little-known, yet fantastic London museum.
-Among the more bizarre items on display are the skeleton of a 2.3m giant, half of mathematician Charles Babbage’s brain and, hilariously, Winston Churchill’s dentures.
+Among the more bizarre items on display are the skeleton of a 2.3m Irish giant named Charles Byrne, half of mathematician Charles Babbage’s brain (the other part is in the Science Museum) and, incongruously, Winston Churchill’s dentures.

-Thanks to a massive refurbishment some years back, the atmosphere is less gory and allows decent viewing of such things as animal digestive systems (forensically documented in formaldehyde) and the ‘hearing organ’ of a blue whale.
+The atmosphere is less gory than it used to be and allows clear viewing of such things as animal digestive systems (forensically documented in formaldehyde) and the ‘hearing organ’ of a blue whale.
+The art gallery contains Hunter's own paintings of 'exotics': Chinese with queues, Cherokee Indians with tomahawks and the original Siamese twins, Chang and Eng, with, well, each other.
 Upstairs there’s a display on surgery techniques, which will impress and disgust in equal measure.
-There’s a free guided tour every Wednesday at 1pm.
+There’s a free curator-led guided tour at 1pm on Wednesday.
+The excellent audio guide costs £3.50.